-My latest novel, now available in ebook format, is set in 1920s Ireland, during the War of Independence.
+This novel, available in ebook, paperback and audio format, is set in 1920s Ireland, during the War of Independence.

 Here’s a Pinterest board that includes pictures I used as inspiration.